(Originally posted September 23, 2015)

 a.
 Do they talk about obey and creating a subservient dog (or words to that effect)?
 These words are usually associated with correction-based training.

-b.
+c.
 Do they explicitly state that they disallow the use of choke/pinch/shock collars?
 These words and policies are compatible with no-force training.

-c.
+d.
 Do they use vague terms like “positive training” or “motivational training”?
 These terms do not guarantee a no-force training approach.
 Technically, choke collars can be “positive training” as they are “positive punishment”.
 Similarly, negative reinforcement and positive punishment are also motivating techniques – they motivate the dog to avoid pain.

 If no major red flags occur from the website, then ask the trainer if you may observe one of their classes.
 During the observation, look for (positive) reinforcement rates, and the tools the trainers use with the students.
 Watch for “give them a little tug/pop on the leash” techniques.
 Even with a flat-collar, this is a corrective measure, and can also lead to some neck injuries.

 In your discussions with the trainer, if they talk about your dog being “too big,” “too stubborn,” “too willful,” or “too soft” then the likelihood is that the trainer uses corrective-based training.
-For no-force trainers, these characteristics are inconsequential.
+Again, for no-force trainers, these characteristics are inconsequential.
 Dogs are dogs, and all dogs learn using positive reinforcement and classical conditioning.

 Also, just because a trainer uses positive reinforcement only for the puppy / introduction courses does not mean that they don’t use positive punishment and/or negative reinforcement in the upper levels.
 That was something I learned with Baxter in Ontario.
 So for each offering, be sure to ask about the tools and techniques.